pablobm/pygame-tutorial/00200-draw-image-on-screen/text.md

 ## Waiting

 To make Python wait a bit, we need to load a library that gives us that ability.
-This one is called `time`, and includes code to help us deal with time.
-For example, to make the program wait for a time.
+The one we need now is called `time`, and includes code to help us deal with time.
 We can import it like this:

 ```python
 import time